mikewest/pepc-install/README.md

   My opinion is that we'd be best served by minting an element which has the behavior we want, and allowing developers to fill it with fallback content explicitly, but the `<a>`-based approach is certainly worth keeping in mind.

+* Given that the behavior discussed above would support both installation and launching, depending on the application's installed state, some more generic name might be appropriate. `<pwa>` or `<webapp>` could more broadly describe a potential range of behavior.
+I prefer `<install>`, as launching seems like it's really just a privacy-preserving mechanism to align behavior without revealing installation state, but another broader name could certainly be preferable.

 [rel]: https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/WebInstall/explainer-current-doc.md#declarative-install